 It’s also a good idea to share the communication responsibility with hiring managers.
 Recruiters should not be the only ones engaging candidates after the interview through to Day 1.
 Managers should be actively involved in reselling the opportunity once the offer has been accepted.
 I recently attended a webinar with an onboarding company that stated 85% of candidates determine how long they will stay with a firm within the first few months of the job.
 It is more critical now for managers to be just as focused on the candidate experience as the recruiters are.

 I recently shared a post focused on how to enhance the candidate experience.
 If you want to check out my suggestions, be sure to read my post If you want more candidates, treat them like VIPs.

-I’m kind of glad we’re getting close to the end of 2021.
-Last year, I was hopeful that this year would bring more stabilization and order but we all know that didn’t happen.
 Rather than focusing on all of the obstacles we face as recruiters, let’s work with our hiring managers (partners) to focus on enhancing the candidate experience.
 There will be some major mindset shifts needed but it will definitely help you have a competitive edge in this challenging market.